-It is illegal for a West Virginia landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a West Virginia landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

-The state of West Virginia does not legislate the amount of rent a landlord may charge.
+The state of West Virginia does not regulate the amount of rent a landlord may charge.

 How Much Notice is Needed for Raising Rent?